Jason-blips/COM00029I---Resubmission/README.md

 - Avoid committing extracted temporary folders unless they are intentionally organized for revision.

 ### Disclaimer
-- This repository is a personal study and review collection.
+- This repository is an **unofficial** project and is not affiliated with or endorsed by the University of York or the COM00029I teaching team.
-- Course materials remain the property of the original teaching institution and staff.
+- All course materials and content are property of the University of York COM00029I teaching team, and are provided here for **personal learning and practice** only.
+Please follow academic integrity policies.
-- Use all content in accordance with your course academic integrity policy.

 ---